s-ccs/Template_Thesis/report/typst-template/proposal.typ

 \
 = Planned Project
 == Research Question
 What is the main guiding question(s) you want to answer?
+For example,
 + Is it easy to generate research questions?
 + How many research questions does a proposal need?
 + What is the answer to the question of Life, the Universe, and Everything?

 == Goals
 Here you define the goals you really want to reach, and the stretch goals.
-Please link the respective goal to the respective paragraphs in the section `Approach` @approach, via e.g. wording or using the syntax shown.
+Please link the respective goal to the respective paragraphs in the section `Approach` (@approach), via e.g. wording or using the syntax shown.

 === Main Goals <mainGoals>
 #v(0.3em)